convox/docs/docs/gen1/docker-compose-file.md

 title: "Docker Compose File"
 ---

 [Docker Compose](https://docs.docker.com/compose/overview/) makes it easier to configure and run applications made up of multiple containers.
-For the uninitiated, imagine being able to define three containers&mdash;one running a web app, another running postgres, and a third running redis&mdash;all in one YAML file and then running those three connected containers with a single command.
+For the uninitiated, imagine being able to define three containers -one running a web app, another running postgres, and a third running redis- all in one YAML file and then running those three connected containers with a single command.
 That file is `docker-compose.yml`, and when using Convox locally, the command is `convox start`.

 ## Service Names